bytbox/yasmon/README.rst

 Overview
 ========
-YASMon is system monitoring software designed to monitor both the local system and an arbitrary number of remote systems.
+YASMon is system monitoring application designed to monitor both the local system and an arbitrary number of remote systems.

 YASMon can operate either in local mode - acting as a standard system monitor for the computer on which it is running - or in remote mode, providing